PoisotLab/ms_network_prediction/manuscript.md

 powerful approach is Leave-one-out-crossvalidation (LOOCV), which considers each data points uniquely as a test set, enabling sensitivity analysis.
-However, these methods are typically limited by the ensuing computation time requirements.

-Further adjustments can be done by adjusting the model structure (layer compositions and network structures for neural networks, number of trees and splits for tree-based models, etc.) and further tuning parameters.
+However, these methods are typically limited by the ensuing computation time requirements.Further adjustments can be done by adjusting the model structure (layer compositions and network structures for neural networks, number of trees and splits for tree-based models, etc.) and further tuning parameters.